Educational Blog about Anesthesia, Intensive care and Pain management

 - Multiple insulin injections.

-- New ultra-short acting insulin analogs: lispro, aspart, glulisine.
+- New ultra-short-acting insulin analogs: lispro, aspart, glulisine.

 - Long-acting insulin analogs: glargine, detemir.